 Living Hope Baptist Church was planted as a result of some families traveling from Pietermaritzburg to Hillcrest Baptist Church every Sunday, longing for the day in which they could have a solid church closer to home.
 In 2013 the Lord graciously answered their prayers and provided all the practical things needed to start a new local church.
 This included the mother-church oversight of Hillcrest Baptist Church, some additional support from Paul Washer’s HeartCry Missionary Society and the church-planting leadership of Dave Webster.

-With a special celebration service on Sunday 2 September, 2018, Living Hope Baptist Church marked its official independence from Hillcrest Baptist Church.
+With a special celebration service on Sunday 2 September, 2018, Living Hope Baptist Church marked its official independence from Hillcrest Baptist Church and welcomed it’s first members.

 Our heartfelt thanks goes to our Heavenly Father Whose good hand was upon us ever since the very first prayer for a local church plant was uttered.
 He has indeed done far beyond what we could ask or think.